Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 On the face of it, this was fantastic.
 Dry armpits whatever the weather, whatever the situation.

-However, in clogging up my underarm sprinkler system, it seemed that my body reacted by simply diverting the torrents of sweat elsewhere – anywhere, in fact.
+However, in clogging up my underarm sprinkler system, it seemed that my body reacted by simply diverting the torrents of sweat elsewhere – anywhere.

 As a result, I regularly found that whilst my underarms were continuing to operate in sub-zero conditions, the rest of me was a damp, sweaty mess.
 The back of my neck, the creases of my elbow – other areas we won’t dwell upon – were frantically pumping out water and salt in order to compensate for my blockaded armpits.